 H.E. the 7th Ling Rinpoche

-Beginning with Charka the Arhat during the time of Shakyamuni Buddha, twenty previous incarnations of the 6th Kyabje Yongzin Ling Dorje Chang have been identified, including Tutors to His Holiness the 6th, 11th and 13th Dalai Lamas; the 48th and 75th Gaden Throne Holders; as well as kings, yogis, scholars, and lay adepts prominent in the spiritual histories of India and Tibet.
+Beginning with Charka the Arhat Udhay during the time of Lord Shakyamuni Buddha, twenty previous incarnations of H.H. the 6th Kyabje Yongzin Ling Rinpoche have been identified, including Tutors to His Holiness the 6th, 11th and 13th Dalai Lamas; the 48th and 75th Gaden Throne Holders; as well as kings, yogis, scholars, and lay adepts prominent in the spiritual histories of India and Tibet.

 Registration & Permits

-- All attendees must complete the website registration form.
+- All attendees must complete the website registration form as soon as possible.